-Born in Buffalo, New York, in 1984, John P. Wood was in his senior year at Carnegie Tech in Pittsburg when he volunteered for duty with the United States Air Service in World War I. After the war, he barnstormed in the southeastern United States until he was invited to Wausau, Wisconsin in 1926.
+Born in Buffalo, New York, in 1897, John Perry Wood was in his senior year at Carnegie Tech in Pittsburg when he volunteered for duty with the United States Air Service in World War I. After the war, he barnstormed in the southeastern United States until he was invited to Wausau, Wisconsin in 1926.

 Backed by local investor, Wood incorporated Northern Airways Company, based at Wausau's new Alexander Field.
 Northern provided general aviation services and was a dealer for WACO and Lockheed airplanes.
 While managing the Wausau airport he was asked to serve in the same capacity, at the same time, at the Oshkosh airport.

 Wood was an avid participant in state and national air races, finishing near the top in coast-to-coast races in 1927 and 1928.
 Also in 1928, Wood won the 6,200 mile Ford Motor Company National Reliability Tour.
 The race included an early stop in Wausau.
 In 1929, Governor Walter Kohler named Wood one of his first aviation aides.
 Wood, and Northern Airways, sold 50 aircraft that same year.